SlicerDMRI/ORG-Atlases/README.md

 **Please cite the following papers:**

     Zhang, F., Wu, Y., Norton, I., Rathi, Y., Makris, N., O’Donnell, L.J., 2018.
-    A data­-driven groupwise fiber clustering atlas for consistent white matter parcellation and anatomical tract identification of subjects across the lifespan,
+    A data-driven groupwise fiber clustering atlas for consistent white matter parcellation and anatomical tract identification of subjects across the lifespan,
     in: Annual Meeting of the International Society for Magnetic Resonance in Medicine (ISMRM).

 **For projects using Slicer please also include this text (or similar):**